apache/iotdb/consensus/README.md

   internally.
 * `ConsensusGroup` is a group of `Peer` all managing the same copy of data.
 * `IConsensus` interface defines the basic functionality provided by Consensus Layer.
-* `IConsessusFactory` is the only factory class exposed to other modules to create a consensus layer implementation.
+* `ConsensusFactory` is the only factory class exposed to other modules to create a consensus layer implementation.

 User application can create a `ConsensusGroup` with k `Peer` to store data, i.e. that there will be